Fun Rainbow Parrotfish Facts For Kids | Kidadl

 Fun Rainbow Parrotfish Facts For Kids

 Did you know that there is a fish that can change its sex?
 Yes, meet the rainbow parrotfish, the brightly colored, largest herbivorous fish.
-The distribution of this fish is found in the coral reefs of the western Atlantic ocean, Caribbean, Bahamas, Bermuda, Florida.
+The distribution of this fish is found in the coral reefs of the western Atlantic Ocean, Caribbean, Bahamas, Bermuda, and Florida.
 This is an amazing fish that keeps the coral reefs clean by feeding on the algae 90% of the time.
 It has unique fused, clustered teeth, suitably made to aid this process.

 This is a species belonging to the family Scaridae.
 These are all called parrotfish because of their beak-like jaws, a typical feature.
 It is interesting to note that they excrete sand!
 After they bite and consume the algae on the rocks and corals, they grind the calcium carbonate reef material, which is indigestible in their guts, and excrete it as sand.
 They also have a specialized pharyngeal apparatus, which acts as a second set of jaws to crush the food and process it.

 Another intriguing feature is their reproduction system.
-For example, some of rainbow parrotfish transform their sex to male.
+For example, some of the rainbow parrotfish transform their sex to male.

 You can further explore similar species with our codfish facts and fluke fish facts in our other articles.